Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

-So put yourself in the mindset of being an employer and join the ranks of those who are doing right by their employees and making their home a workplace to be proud of.
+We’re here to help you get into the mindset of being an employer and join the ranks of those who are doing right by their employees.
+Let’s make your home a workplace you can be proud of.

 What does it cost to hire a house cleaner?

-A couple other expenses to consider are adding worker’s compensation to your home insurance policy if you don’t already have it, and expect to continue purchasing the cleaning supplies to be used in your home, as you already do.
-(The cleaner may request that you provide specific supplies.)
+Consider adding workers’ compensation to your home insurance policy if you don’t already have it.
+Continue purchasing your own cleaning supplies as you usually do.
+Sometimes, the cleaner may request that you provide specific supplies.

 Things to discuss when hiring a house cleaner